+1

+2

+3

+4 EXHIBIT C

+5

+6 HARVESTING RULES

+7 Fishing Years 2025 and 2026

+8 Mooncusser Sector

+9

+10 The Members and the Participating Vessels of the Sector agree to be jointly and severally bound

+11 to follow the Harvesting Rules for the 2025 and 2026 Fishing Years as described herein,

+12 notwithstanding those rules and regulations applicable to Common Pool groundfish vessels.
+As a

+13 lease-only entity, members of Mooncusser Sector will not be harvesting groundfish quota.

+14

+15 QUOTA MONITORING

+16

-1. Annual Catch Entitlement (ACE):
+17 1.
+Annual Catch Entitlement (ACE):

-The Members agree that they would not collectively harvest more ACE than allocated to the Sector, and once the ACE is reached for any stock, no Member would fish commercially with any fishing gear capable of harvesting regulated groundfish species in the area for which there is no ACE.
-ACE transfer would be allowed within and between sectors, to the extent authorized by Amendment 16.
-Carryover of up to 10 percent of any sector's initial ACE would be allowed for the purposes of accounting for inadvertent overages.
-Once an ACE in a particular stock area is reached, no member would fish commercially with any fishing gear capable of catching species managed under the Plan in that stock area until additional ACE can be acquired.
-The Annual Catch Entitlement, allocated by NMFS to the sector for FY 2023 & FY 2024 will be available in the Northeast Multispecies Fisheries Sector Operations Plans and Contracts and Allocation of Northeast Multispecies Annual Catch Entitlement Final Rule as published by NOAA Fisheries.
+18 The Members agree that they would not collectively harvest more ACE than allocated to the

+19 Sector, and once the ACE is reached for any stock, no Member would fish commercially with any

+20 fishing gear capable of harvesting regulated groundfish species in the area for which there is no

+21 ACE.
+ACE transfer would be allowed within and between sectors, to the extent authorized by

+22 Amendment 16.
+Carryover of up to 10 percent of any sector's initial ACE would be allowed for

+23 the purposes of accounting for inadvertent overages.
+Once an ACE in a particular stock area is

+24 05 reached, no member would fish commercially with any fishing gear capable of catching species

+25 managed under the Plan in that stock area until additional ACE can be acquired.
+The Annual

+26 27 Catch Entitlement, allocated by NMFS to the sector for FY 2025 & FY 2026 will be available in the

+28 Northeast Multispecies Fisheries Sector Operations Plans and Contracts and Allocation of Northeast Multispecies Annual Catch Entitlement Final Rule as published by NOAA Fisheries.

+28 29 Northeast Multispecies Annual Catch Entitlement Final Rule as published by NOAA Fisheries.

-2. Target Quotas:
+30 2.
+Target Quotas:

-The Manager may impose weekly or trip target quotas to slow down harvest rates.
-If such target quotas are imposed, Sector Members agree to adjust their fishing operations to avoid exceeding these quotas.
+31 The Manager may impose weekly or trip target quotas to slow down harvest rates.
+If such target

+32 quotas are imposed, Sector Members agree to adjust their fishing operations to avoid exceeding

+33 these quotas.

+34

-3. Trip Limits for Non-ACE Stocks:
+35 3.
+Trip Limits for Non-ACE Stocks:

-Sector Members would be subject to all possession and trip limits for those stocks for which the Sector is not allocated ACE.
+36 Sector Members would be subject to all possession and trip limits for those stocks for which the

+37 Sector is not allocated ACE.

+38

+39 ADMINISTRATIVE

+40

+41 4.
+Days-At-Sea ("DAS"):